Don Campbell (musician)

 Don Campbell is a British reggae singer from north-west London, best known for his lovers rock records released since the mid-1990s.

 Biography

 Don Campbell was a member of Carlton 'Bubblers' Ogilvie and Tony 'Ruff Cutt' Phillips' Undivided Roots band, Creation Rebel, Singers and Players and Dub Syndicate in the early 1980s before embarking on a solo career.
-Campbell also played drums on Vivian Jones works, which proved much in demand in the Jah Shaka dances of that spiritually conscious, roots and culture period.
+Campbell also played drums on Vivian Jones (singer) works, which proved much in demand in the Jah Shaka dances of that spiritually conscious, roots and culture period.